VladimirDuplii/Logi-Lingo/README.md

 - **UserProgress**: Overall user progress, including hearts and points
 - **UserSubscription**: Premium subscription details

+### Admin Panel

+LogicLingo includes a powerful admin panel built with Filament that allows administrators to:

+- Manage courses, units, lessons, and challenges
+- Create and edit multiple-choice options for challenges
+- Upload media files for challenges including images and audio
+- Sort and organize content with intuitive interfaces
+- Control the order of lessons and challenges
+- Monitor user progress and subscriptions

 ## Setup and Installation

 1. Clone this repository